mitchbne/react-listbox/README.md

 - [x] Create a JSX replication of TailwindLab's Vue Listbox <a href="https://github.com/tailwindlabs/tailwindui-vue">solution</a>.
 - [x] Add Typescript support for components.
 - [x] Turn the components into an installable library.
+- [ ] Home (key) moves the focus and activeItem to the first option.
+- [ ] End (key) moves the focus and activeItem to the first option.
+- [ ] Selects/focus the first selected option when opened (`if activeItem == null`)
+- [ ] Create a multi-select solution.
+  - [ ] Multi selects focus the first selected option when opened
+  - [ ] Shift + Down Arrow: Moves focus to and toggles the selected state of the next option.
+  - [ ] Shift + Up Arrow: Moves focus to and toggles the selected state of the previous option.
+  - [ ] Shift + Space: Selects contiguous items from the most recently selected item to the focused item.
+  - [ ] Control + Shift + Home: Selects the focused option and all options up to the first option.
+Optionally, moves focus to the first option.
+  - [ ] Control + Shift + End: Selects the focused option and all options down to the last option.
+Optionally, moves focus to the last option.
+  - [ ] Control + A: Selects all options in the list.
+Optionally, if all options are selected, it may also unselect all options.
 - [ ] Add support for the ListboxList component to be a React Portal.
 - [ ] Create a multi-select solution.
 - [ ] Handle disabled ListboxOption